shangril/cjdradio/README.md

 * prerequisites

-You'll need Python and PIP (python package installer) through your usual software channels provided by your operating system.
+You'll need to install Python and PIP (python package installer) through your usual software channels provided by your operating system.

 * installation of dependencies